-After recent highs in January 2022, cases in both districts appear to have trended downward in February and plateaued at low levels in March and early April.
-In Richmond, on April 11th, the 7-day total case rate was 69.00 new cases per 100,000 population, while in Henrico the 7-day total case rate was 65.29 new cases per 100,000 population.
+After recent highs in January 2022, cases in both districts have trended downward in February and plateaued at low levels in March and early April.
+In the past week cases appear to have risen, but it is unclear if this is indicative of a trend.
+In Richmond, on April 18th, the 7-day total case rate was 180.96 new cases per 100,000 population, while in Henrico the 7-day total case rate was 149.02 new cases per 100,000 population.
 Additionally, in both Richmond and Henrico, the CDC COVID-19 Community Level is Low.